reusabit/prozezzor/src/installer/resources/README.txt

 LICENSE.txt file at the root of the repository.

-If you distribute your own installer, you must update the installer/eula to reflect the fact that Reusabit is not a party to the contract.
+If you distribute your own installer, you must update the installer/eula to reflect the fact that Reusabit Software LLC is not a party to the contract.